13 Top-Rated Beaches in England

 5. Brighton Beach

 Brighton is one of England's liveliest and most culturally diverse towns, and boasts a fabulous 5.5-mile shingle beach.
-As such, Brighton and its beachfront have previously been voted one of the top ten city beach break destinations in the world.
+As such, Brighton and its beachfront have previously been voted one of the top 10 city beach break destinations in the world.
+Wear shoes and pack a thick towel or beach chair, as its base is pretty rocky.

-With the famous Brighton Pier providing a suitably iconic backdrop, the destination attracts beachgoers from around the country, as well as water sports enthusiasts lured by kayaking and stand-up paddle options, plus classic beach activities like volleyball and extreme Frisbee.
+With the famous Brighton Pier providing a suitably iconic backdrop, the destination attracts beachgoers from around the country, as well as water sports enthusiasts lured by kayaking and stand up paddleboarding options, plus classic beach activities like volleyball and extreme Frisbee.

 Many of the beach's historical attractions were built during the Victorian era, such as the Grand Hotel, opened in 1864, and the Volks Railway, Britain's oldest electric railway, inaugurated in 1883 and still in service today.
 Enhancing the area's modern, cosmopolitan vibe are crowd-pullers like the British Airways i360 - the world's tallest moving observation tower- and Sea Life Brighton, an aquarium brimming with seriously happy fish.